harquail/portfolio-wintersmith/contents/about/index.md

 # Hello, World
 I'm Nook (like the [e-reader](http://nook.com)).

 I like to make things at the intersection of technology, product, and design.
-I work on [Yieldmo's](http://yieldmo.com/) iOS [SDK](https://github.com/yieldmo/yieldmo-ios-sdk), which strives to make mobile advertising elegant and user-friendly.
+I work on [Yieldmo's](http://yieldmo.com/) [iOS](https://github.com/yieldmo/yieldmo-ios-sdk) and [mobile web](https://github.com/yieldmo/yieldmo-js-sdk/wiki) platforms.
+We strive to make mobile advertising elegant and user-friendly.

 Previously, I was at [Viacom Lab](http://www.viacomlab.com/), in a user-centered team that created products & experiences to explore the future of media.
 Before that, I was at [Dartmouth College](http://www.dartmouth.edu/), where I earned an M.S. in Computer Science with a Concentration in Digital Arts, and helped establish [DALI](http://dali.dartmouth.edu) — a technology innovation lab.